 • Thirst;

-• severe diarrhea yellow color With bad smell, sometimes visible blood clots, undigested food particles.
-After a while, the feces may be brown;
+• Severe diarrhea yellow color With unpleasant smell, sometimes blood clots and undigested food particles are visible.
+After a while, the stool may be brown;

-• White coating on the mucous membrane of the tongue;
+• There is a white coating on the mucous membrane of the tongue;

-• During the period of changing teeth, spots, warts and indentations appear on the enamel, they remain with the dog for life.
+• During the period of teeth change, stains, warts and depressions appear on the enamel; they remain with the dog for life.

-• On non-covered hairline blisters appear in areas of the skin;
+• On not covered hairline blisters appear in areas of the skin;

-• Body temperature is usually normal or hardly noticeable;
+• Body temperature is usually normal or barely noticeable;

 • The general condition of the dog is also normal.